janpeuker/awesome-tech-roles/README.md

 - [The struggles scaling data teams face](https://medium.com/@mikldd/the-struggles-scaling-data-teams-face-95ca8eb874f3) - Interesting analysis of growth-limiting factors e.g. sprawl and quality for [analytics engineering](https://www.getdbt.com/blog/analytics-engineering-next-step-forwards/) teams.
 - [We Don&apos;t Need Data Scientists, We Need Data Engineers](https://www.mihaileric.com/posts/we-need-data-engineers-not-data-scientists/) - Rant, but with a good overview on data roles.
 - [What is Data Engineering](https://blog.pragmaticengineer.com/what-is-data-engineering/) - Collaboration between Benjamin Rogojan and Gergely Orosz, explaining the data engineer role and the differences to data scientist and software engineer.
+- [Where AI Fits in Engineering Organizations](https://matt-rickard.com/where-ai-fits-in-engineering-organizations) - Short blog by Matt Rickard that shows how hard it is to locate "AI Engineer" between Data Science, DevOps, Prompt Engineering etc.
 - [Why data scientists shouldn’t need to know Kubernetes](https://huyenchip.com/2021/09/13/data-science-infrastructure.html) - Chip Huyen on how to run machnine learning / analytics systems and how pipeline work and DevOps roles are different from data science and research roles.

 #### Security Engineer